 Congratulations!
 You made it!

 Please note: the family visa is only valid for one year and then has to be extended.
 Since March 2017 foreigners with a Carné don't have to pay a foreigner tax anymore which before was due between January and March of each year.
 Foreigners living in Peru on a family visa have to be in the country at least 183 days per year, otherwise their resident status is canceled.
 After three years of legal residency in Peru you can either apply for an immigrant visa (no more extensions and for relatives of Peruvians or foreigners with resident status no proof of own income) or if your nationality allows dual citizenship apply for Peruvian citizenship.

-We from Peru Telegraph are not the Peruvian immigration authority or a Peruvian embassy or consulate.
+We from Peru Telegraph are not the Peruvian immigration authority Migraciones or a Peruvian embassy or consulate.
 All information is published to our best knowledge and should only give you general guidelines of Peruvian procedures.
 As regulations, requirements and practices can change without prior notice, all information is subject to change!
-Therefore we recommend checking the current regulations before your trip to Peru with the nearest Peruvian embassy or consulate or if you are already in Peru with Migraciones!
+Therefore we recommend checking the current regulations at the nearest Peruvian embassy or consulate or if you are already in Peru with Migraciones!